hamed911/CA2SoftwareEngineering/README.md

 * First, you should run one server, and then, you can run several clients, they will send their request toward the server.
 * Each client read terminal.xml to set its config. each server reads its config from core.json
-* Dependency: Junit, log4j
+* Dependency: Junit, log4j, Gson
-* Just build it with maven to run the unit tests.
+* Just build it with maven to run unit tests.